kjerstid/GEOF211_compendium/GEOF211_book/GFD/InertialOscillation.md

 Inertial oscillations is a special phenomenon occuring when Earth´s rotation (coriolis)  is the only force that cause local acceleration

-Starting with the 2D Navier Stokes equation {eq}`eq:NavierStokes` and removiong all terms except local acellaration and coriolis, we are left with:
+Starting with the 2D Navier Stokes equation {eq}`eq:NavierStokes` and removing all terms except local acellaration and coriolis, we are left with:

 ```{math}
 :label: eq:InertialOscillatios